RinzlerTron/glyph-chrome-ai/README.md

 ## What It Does

 **Captures What Matters**
 Instead of saving everything, Glyph identifies the key people, companies, technologies, and concepts from each article.
-You can even right-click images to extract visual insights.
 When you have multiple tabs open, capture them all at once.

 **Finds Hidden Connections**
 This is where it gets interesting - Glyph finds connections between articles you've read that you might have missed.
 After every few captures, it reveals new relationships and labels them meaningfully: "founded by", "competes with", "implements".